Penafiel: Sports

 The most popular/practised sport within the municipality is football (soccer), leading hundreds of young people to the existing clubs.
-The largest club, FC Penafiel, was founded in 1951 and has regular presence on many levels of professional Portuguese seasons.
+The largest club, F.C.
+Penafiel, was founded in 1951 and has regular presence on many levels of professional Portuguese seasons.
 During the 2014–2015 season, the club played in the Premier League after obtaining a rise from the previous season, finishing in 3rd place behind Moreirense (Champion) and FC Porto B. The club is also involved in other athletics activities winning several national and international competitions.